Skallalah/frontend-challenge/analyzer-app/README.md

 > The objective is to implement a simple data visualization application that must display the evolution of the online demand for a given selection of keywords (ie. the search volume).

+>Bonus : Add and remove categories to compare the data between them.

 ## How to launch the application

 Once you have cloned the project, run the command `npm install` in the `analyzer-app/` directory to install all the dependencies needed for the project, then either run a development server, or build and deploy the application on one of your server (see below).